 - Non-working Leave of Absence (LOA)

-- If an entity’s status requires a change in account access, it is the responsibility of the managing supervisor (or higher) to notify Human Resources and IT Customer Care to alter account access to pertinent systems.
+- Suppose an entity’s status requires a change in account access.
+In that case, it is the responsibility of the managing supervisor (or higher) to notify Human Resources and IT Service Desk Level 1 to alter account access to pertinent systems.

 Related Policies and Procedures